dafydd/welshtime/README.md

 # welshtime

-Map time into Welsh words.
+- Map time and date into Welsh words.
+- Uses the traditional number system (vigesimal like French, but with the words the other way around.)
+- The modern (Argentine Welsh) system used in schools and with beginners is not implemented (yet.)

 See the implementation in [WelshTimeTest.java](/app/src/test/java/net/dafydd/welshtime/WelshTimeTest.java)